Data & Performance

 Seamless surfaces and flexibility accommodate movement of building elements.

-Noise Reduction Coefficient (NRC): 0.10 NRC: Sound Absorption Coefficient: 0.090N.
+Noise Reduction Coefficient (NRC): Demi 0.15; Rustic 0.20 (on gypsum board).
+Smooth is estimated to be 0.10.
 Clay plasters are a well known acoustic absorber: the thicker the material, the higher the performance benefit.
+Coefficient tests conducted in accordance with British Standard BS EN ISO 354 available.

 Surface Hardness is Excellent.
 As there is currently no standard for testing the performance of clay plasters the impact resistance of Clayworks products was tested to BS EN 520, the standard for gypsum plasterboards.
 The impact resistance test drops a standard weight and measures the diameter of impact.